marcossantiago/kubernetes-workshop/03_productionize.md

 ---

-Look in "resources" folder for the "Healthy Monolith" Pod configuration.
+Look in "healthy-monolith" folder for a Pod configuration.

 ```
 ...